JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 If GPU acceleration isn't working:
 1. Verify your system has NVIDIA drivers installed
 2. Check that the Docker NVIDIA runtime is installed
-3. Ensure your GPU is compatible with the layers setting (try reducing `--gpu-layers`)
+3. Ensure your GPU is compatible with the layers setting (try reducing OLLAMA_GPU_LAYERS)

 #### Windows WSL2 GPU Support Considerations